JingruMa/Du-Net-Impact/README.md

 # Project Objective

 Our project is a database about The GrowHaus.
 It is a non-prot urban green house who focus on food production, distribution, and education.The company is located in northern Denver and provide lots of their services for Denver.
-The project shows data of three years, 2015,2016 and 2017.
-By analyzing the data of these three years, the company would be able to understand their organization, distribution and financial problems deeply.
+The project shows data of three years, 2015,2016 and 2017. <br /> By analyzing the data of these three years, the company would be able to understand their organization, distribution and financial problems deeply.

 # Millstone